Bentonville neighbors concerned for proposed apartment complex

 “The major concerns I would say are one of the flooding Battlefield as a whole,” said Bryon Tidwell, who also lives on the street behind the lot where this is proposed.

-This is the same intersection where a Bentonville school bus was pushed off the road in high water in Spring of 2021.
+This is the same intersection where a Bentonville school bus was pushed off the road in high water in the spring of 2021.
 Duncan has a whole folder on her phone of photos and videos showing flooding around the area.

 “The intersection right there by Battlefield and Central is already very congested and hard to get in and out of due to that traffic,” said Tidwell.

-Duncan can remember seeing Bentonville Police Officers using the lot as a waiting spot due to the frequency in traffic accidents that happen at this intersection.
+Duncan can remember seeing Bentonville Police Officers using the lot as a waiting spot due to the frequency of traffic accidents that happen at this intersection.

-Neighbors KNWA/FOX24 spoke to say they have concerns for losing their privacy, losing green space and have concerns for how the school district will be able to handle so many extra kids.
+Neighbors KNWA/FOX24 spoke to say they have concerns about losing their privacy, losing green space, and have concerns for how the school district will be able to handle so many extra kids.

 Not all Battlefield neighbors see the development as bad.
 Bryon Shefchik said it’s the perfect spot to complement other developments nearby.